Modeling Nonstationary Extremal Dependence via Deep Spatial Deformations: Data application

-Figure~\ref{pic:UKpr_space} demonstrates the estimated warped spaces using nonstationary models 1 and 2, using both the WLS and GSM inference methods, with the $r_{\text{max}}(\cdot)$ risk functional.
-The warped spaces estimated using two inference methods are relatively different: the WLS inference method tends to provide more prominent deformation than GSM, aligning with results for simulated data using more complex architectures (recall Section~\ref{SimulationStudy}).
-All warped spaces estimated with extremes defined via $r_{\text{max}}(\cdot)$ show a prominent contraction of the ocean and coastal area to the west of the mountains while a prominent expansion of the east plain area (by observing warped longitude and latitude lines), indicating that there is relatively stronger extremal dependence to the west of the mountains.
-Furthermore, the mountainous region is horizontally expanded, suggesting that rainfall extremes on both sides are blocked by the mountainous landform and are hence less dependent.
+Figure~\ref{pic:UKpr_space} demonstrates the estimated warped spaces for the $r_{\text{max}}(\cdot)$ risk functional, with nonstationary models 1 and 2 under WLS (top row) and nonstationary models 3 and 4 under GSM (bottom row).
+The warped spaces estimated under the two inference methods are relatively different: WLS tends to produce more prominent deformation than GSM, aligning with the simulation results for more complex architectures (recall Section~\ref{SimulationStudy}).
+All warped spaces estimated with extremes defined via $r_{\text{max}}(\cdot)$ show a prominent contraction of the ocean and coastal area to the west of the mountains, together with an expansion of the eastern plain area, as seen from the warped longitude and latitude lines, indicating relatively stronger extremal dependence to the west of the mountains.
+Furthermore, the mountainous region is horizontally expanded, suggesting that rainfall extremes on the two sides of the mountains are less dependent because of the mountain barrier.